As Cloud computing continues to boom, the importance of Cloud Data Security grows more than ever.

 - Two-Factor Authentication (2FA) adds a second layer of protection to users’ accounts, thereby enhancing log-in security.

-- Three-Factor Authentications (3FAs) takes 2FA to the next level of log-in security.
-It’s extremely unlikely for a hacker to guess or steal all three elements involved in 3FA, which makes for an even more secure login.
+- Three-Factor authentication (3FAs) takes 2FA to the next level of log-in security.
+It’s extremely unlikely for a hacker to guess or steal all three elements involved in 3FA, which makes for even more secure login.

 2. Ransomware spreading into the Cloud: